oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 2: Handling Structured Claims {#example-simple_structured}

-This example uses the following object as the set of claims that the Issuer is issuing:
+In this example, in contrast to [Example 1](#example-1), the Issuer decided to create a structured object for the `address` claim, allowing to separately disclose individual members of the claim.

+The Issuer is using the following input claim set:

 <{{examples/simple_structured/user_claims.json}}

-In contrast to [Example 1](#example-1), here the Issuer decided to create a structured object for the `address` claim, allowing for separate disclosure of the individual members of the claim, and also added decoy digests to prevent the Verifier from deducing the true number of claims.
+The Issuer also decided to add decoy digests to prevent the Verifier from deducing the true number of claims.

 The following payload is used for the SD-JWT:

 <{{examples/simple_structured/sd_jwt_payload.json}}

-The Disclosures of this SD-JWT are as follows:
+The following Disclosures are created:

 {{examples/simple_structured/disclosures.md}}

-The Issuer added the following decoy digests:
+The following decoy digests are added:

 {{examples/simple_structured/decoy_digests.md}}

-A presentation of the SD-JWT that discloses only `region` and `country` of the `address` property and without a Key Binding JWT could look as follows:
+The following is how a presentation of the SD-JWT that discloses only `region` and `country` of the `address` property and without a Key Binding JWT could look like:

 <{{examples/simple_structured/sd_jwt_presentation.txt}}